jfoucher/planck-6502/docs/Hardware/build.md

 I limited myself to the smallest sizes that I thought could be compfortably soldered by hand, so if you're having trouble, watch a few Youtube videos on the subject and practice on some scrap pieces of PCB or prototype boards until you get the hang of it.

 There are also a limited number of surface mount active components, such as the binary counter for the clock circuit on the backplane.
 However these are relatively big SMD components and again with a bit of practice can be soldered by hand.
-Please see this video if you want to see the basic technique: https://www.youtube.com/watch?v=hoLf8gvvXXU.
-There are many more to choose frome.
+Please see this video if you want to see the basic technique:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hoLf8gvvXXU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+There are many more to choose from.

 ## Soldering order